ashmaker000/BeamMP-Dynamic-Weather-Survival/README.md

 ## Single-player

-The unpacked mod runs directly from this folder.
-The extension loads through `scripts/ash_weather/modScript.lua`.

 Single-player actions are available under `Options > Controls > Gameplay`, including activation, deactivation, preset cycling, random weather, storms, lightning, and environment reset.

 Open the BeamNG console, select `GE - Lua`, and load the extension if it is not already available: